io-sea/hestia/src/integrations/README.md

 This is how the tools would be used in a multi-user/multi-system setting.
 We start the hestia server with some storage backends:

 * `hestia server start --config <path_to_config_with_backends>` - see [sample config files](/test/data/configs/).
-* All other commands are the same, but should include the server addresss (`127.0.0.1:8080` by default) as their final argument.
-Failing to add them will likely break the cache, since the client will run in demo mode and create some tiers.
-You can recover by clearing the cache and starting again.
+* You can pass a config file to the tools with the `--config` flag pointing to the server (controller) - similar to the CLI case